douglasdavis/pygram11/docs/purpose.rst

 - Finally, I thought it would be fun to learn how to write software with OpenMP and pybind11 because I had not used either piece of software before.
 Hopefully having them in my tool belt will be useful for a more complex future project.
-The idea came to me while I was sitting waiting for :math:`\mathcal{O}(1000)` histograms to be generated (one of many steps in the workflow for my thesis analysis).
+I thought about trying this out while I was sitting waiting for :math:`\mathcal{O}(1000)` histograms to be generated (one of many steps in the workflow for my thesis analysis).

 Some of the other options that you might find useful: